niek-sidn/hsm_workshop/Slide13.md

 Looks like AWS is ahead of the others.\
 Unfortunately I did not have the resources or the opportunity to experiment with these yet.\
-However, I did find this friendly lady that does a demo/lab (in 138 easy steps!):
+However, I did find this friendly lady that does an AWS CloudHSM demo/lab (in 138 easy steps!):
 [here](https://www.youtube.com/watch?v=Y6agOjSWAKU)\
-If you're more of a reader:
+Or if you're more of a reader:
 [here](https://docs.aws.amazon.com/cloudhsm/latest/userguide/introduction.html)

 Cloudflare (but may also apply to on-prem and other cloud services, in